Frank Hudson (American football): 1899 season

-Hudson was the quarterback and drop-kicker for the 1899 Carlisle Indian team that compiled a 9-2 record.
-In a 22-10 loss to Harvard, Hudson's kicking was again a featured attraction.
+Hudson was the quarterback and drop-kicker for the 1899 Carlisle Indian team that compiled a 9–2 record.
+In a 22–10 loss to Harvard, Hudson's kicking was again a featured attraction.
 The New York Times reported: "And now came the feature of the game, for which everybody had been waiting.
 The Indians advanced the ball to Harvard's thirty-five-yard line, when Hudson dropped back for a goal from the field.
 A second later and the pigskin went straight through the goal posts, and everybody was digging his neighbors' ribs and saying, 'I told you so.'"
 For the first time, Carlisle defeated one of the "Big Four" of college football, defeating Penn by a score of 16 to 5.

-The 1899 Carlisle team drew further acclaim after defeating Columbia, 45-0, in a Thanksgiving Day game played at Manhattan Field near the Polo Grounds in New York.
+The 1899 Carlisle team drew further acclaim after defeating Columbia, 45–0, in a Thanksgiving Day game played at Manhattan Field near the Polo Grounds in New York.
 Hudson drop-kicked four goals from touchdown and one field goal in the victory over Columbia.
 The New York Times cited Hudson's use of the drop kick technique as one of the features of the game:"The other novelty was the way in which Hudson kicked goals.
 Instead of making a kick from a placed ball held by one of his eleven he chose to make all his tries for a goal by a drop kick, and he succeeded in most of his efforts.
 It was a new feature for a match game, though frequently tried in practice."

 With its only two losses having come to Harvard and Princeton (ranked No. 1 and No. 2 in the country), the 1899 Carlisle team was ranked No. 4 in the country by Walter Camp.

 For the second consecutive year, he was selected as a first-team All-American on Outing magazine's 1899 College Football All-America Team.
 He was also selected as a third-team All-American on Walter Camp's 1899 All-America team.

-The 1899 Carlisle team concluded its season with a 2-0 victory over an undefeated University of California team on Christmas Day in San Francisco.
+The 1899 Carlisle team concluded its season with a 2–0 victory over an undefeated University of California team on Christmas Day in San Francisco.
 On the return trip from California, the Carlisle team stopped at the Haskell Indian Institute in Lawrence, Kansas, where a 12-year-old Jim Thorpe was in the crowd that greeted Hudson, Isaac Seneca, Martin Wheelock, and the rest of the Carlisle team.

+Professional football

+In 1900, Hudson secured a position with a bank in Pittsburgh, and played a season of professional football with that city's Duquesne Country and Athletic Club.